 While the importance of server maintenance and monitoring are plain to see, there’s no better proof that this matters than considering the benefits of doubling down on this focus.
 Bear in mind that your competitors are probably already accessing many of these plus points, so staying ahead largely means giving your servers a little more pampering.
 But, you don’t need to take our word for it, because as soon as you prioritise this focus, you’ll start to notice benefits such as –

 You can’t monitor the health of your network if you don’t have complete visibility, or control, of its parts.
 This can lead to escalating issues that you never recognise, generally unwieldy processes, and a headache you really don’t need.
 But, remember – everything in your network starts and ends with your servers.
-So, getting to grips with your servers and everything that’s happening within them can drastically improve the overall visibility and control that you need to make improvements across the board.
+So, getting to grips with your servers and everything happening within them can drastically improve the overall visibility and control you need to improve the board.

 Compliance, specifically regarding data storage, has risen steeply up the business ranks these past years, leaving companies wide open for lawsuits, reputational damage, and worse, if they don’t pay attention.
 Given that your data storage starts and ends with your server, a focus on compliance is especially crucial here.
 With rules and new regulations changing at a faster pace than ever, continually monitoring and maintaining processes with compliance in mind is the only possible way to stay on the right side of the law and your clients.